-That said, you’re certainly not going to bring your pooch to any harm if you happen to toss a little hard baked pretzel his or her way, providing it doesn’t have any of the flavours or ingredients we talked about as being toxic.
+That said, you’re certainly not going to bring your pooch to any harm if you happen to toss a little hard-baked pretzel his or her way, providing it doesn’t have any of the flavors or ingredients we talked about as being toxic.

-However, when it comes to treats for your dog, it’s best to avoid pretzels and think up something more wholesome if you’re looking for regular reward snacks or incentives for good behaviour.
+However, when it comes to treats for your dog, it’s best to avoid pretzels and think up something more wholesome if you’re looking for regular reward snacks or incentives for good behavior.

 No matter how much your dog might enjoy pretzels, eating them as treats in this way is likely taking things too far.